How Art Benefits Your Mental Well-being

 Many people are struggling with long-term health issues – and all the emotional baggage that comes with it.

-A review called 'The Connection Between Art, Healing, and Public Health' peeked into over 100 studies about how art vibes with health.
+A review called 'The Connection Between Art, Healing, and Public Health' surveyed over 100 studies about how art affects health.
 [9] And the results?
 Pretty interesting:

 1. Diving into art lets people take a breather from thinking about their illness and instead get lost in good memories.